hashirahmad/netlify-react-public/README.md

 ## 29-02-2020
 1. Updated the contents of `Side Projects` and `MyNotebookOfLife` screen and relevant `CMS`(s).
+2. `Search` screen shows working progress `card` - it will require a considerable work.

 ## 28-02-2020
 1. Added linear `Bar` component.
 Previously `Linear` component was actually designed too heavily for the animation of the bottom progress bar.
 Basically it ended up being bespoke component.